mercy-ndungu/kenya-health-fairness-audit/README.md

 When we simulated using model predictions to find the 10 most underserved counties, some counties that appear in the actual bottom 10 were missed.
 A policymaker using predictions instead of actual data would under-allocate resources to those specific counties.
 That is the most concrete harm pathway from this model.

 **WHAT RESPONSIBLE USE LOOKS LIKE**
 Use this model to generate questions, not answers.
-A county flagged as underserved should trigger a conversation with county health officers - not an automatic resource allocation decision.
+A county flagged as underserved should trigger a conversation with county health officers and not an automatic resource allocation decision.

 ## Key Findings